ChrisFCass/mars-rover/README.md

     - Currently it is not important to check boundary conditions on the rear (this condition was chosen).
     - Currently it is not important to check boundary contidions at all.
-  - it was assummed the content of the file was always correct, even though this is rarely true. this could be implemented on a next release (e.g.: lower case instructions, missing starting positions or actions).
+  - it was assummed the content of the file was always correct, even though this is rarely true. this could be implemented on a next release (e.g.: lower-case instructions, missing starting positions or actions).
   - at the moment, it was also assummed rovers will not superpose their position at any time to simplify this problem.